Have You Heard of Restless Genital Syndrome?

 What causes RGS?

-Is there an association with Parkinson's disease?
+Is there a link to Parkinson's disease?

 Multiple sclerosis and genital disturbances

-As a result of MS affecting the nerves, men and women with MS may experience burning and other unpleasant genital sensations, loss of sex drive, and decreased ability or lack of orgasm.
 Men may experience impotence and find it difficult to ejaculate.
-Women may experience vaginal dryness and a loss of muscle tone in the vaginal area.
+Women may experience vaginal dryness and a loss of muscle tone in the vaginal area.6

 Are people with MS more susceptible to RGS?